9.00-9.15 Opening remarks

 Jernej Kaluža (University of Ljubljana): Big data analysis of pop music lyrics: Between authentic human subjectivity and machinic genericness

-Jernej Kaluža holds a PhD in philosophy.
-He is employed as a researcher at the Social communication research centre and as an Assistant professor at the Department of cultural studies at the Faculty of social sciences at the University of Ljubljana.
+Jernej Kaluža holds a PhD in Philosophy.
+He is employed as a researcher at the Social Communication Research Centre and as an Assistant Professor at the Department of Cultural Studies at the Faculty of Social Sciences at the University of Ljubljana.
 His professional research interests are focused on the fields of media, journalism and pop-culture studies, critical theory and (post)structuralism.
-In the past, he worked as a Young researcher at the Nova Revija institute and as a journalist and editor-in-chief of Radio Študent, an alternative radio station.
-He published his writings for different Slovenian and some international journals (Javnost, Deleuze and Guattari studies, IAFOR Journal of media, Communication & film, AI & society, etc.).
+In the past, he worked as an early stage researcher at the Nova Revija Institute and as a journalist and editor-in-chief at Radio Študent, an alternative radio station.
+His writings have been published in various journals in Slovenia and abroad (Javnost, Deleuze and Guattari studies, IAFOR Journal of media, communication & film, AI & society, etc.).

 In early 2024, several competing applications, accessible to the general public emerged which, with the help of generative artificial intelligence, deliver relatively convincing music products based on the input of a few keywords or descriptions.
-Reactions to this innovation from more and less established musicians have predictably been overwhelmingly dismissive, relying on familiar discursive formulations of a “true” artistic practice based on the expressive individual elevating his or her sense of the world into elaborate aesthetic forms.
+Reactions to this innovation from more and less established musicians have predictably been overwhelmingly dismissive, relying on familiar discursive formulations about “true” artistic practice, which is based on the expressive individual elevating his or her sense of the world into elaborate aesthetic forms.

-Lovrenc Rogelj holds an MA Musicology and is a junior researcher at the Institute of philosophy of the Slovenian academy of arts and sciences and a member of the Programme committee of the Institute for labour studies.
+Lovrenc Rogelj holds an MA Musicology and is a junior researcher at the Institute of Philosophy of the Slovenian Academy of arts and Sciences and is also a member of the Programme Committee of the Institute for Labour Studies.
 His work focuses on the notion of standardisation in relation to the theory of the commodity form, more specifically on the question of the specificity of the production and consumption of commodities created by so-called artistic means.

 Ivan Slijepčević (University of Ljubljana): Cities as memes: Communication beyond the human

-Ivan Slijepčević: A post-organic conduit of capital born in the walls of Faculty of social sciences, University of Ljubljana.
-Currently researches the connection between digital spaces, their culture, contemporary cities and various riffs on post-leftism.
+Ivan Slijepčević: A post-organic conduit of capital born in the walls of the Faculty of Social Sciences, University of Ljubljana, currently researching the connection between digital spaces, their culture, contemporary cities and various riffs on post-leftism.

 11.15-12.45 Technics and capital (chair: Simon Hajdini)